Dungeon Tiles (Task Force Games)

 Dungeon Tiles is a supplement published by Task Force Games in 1980 for fantasy role-playing games.

 Contents

-Dungeon Tiles is a set of cardboard tiles meant to be used as a play aid in conjunction with 25 mm miniature figures for fantasy role-playing games.
-The tiles, which are illustrated, can be set on a table to represent the paths and rooms that characters can pass through during a role-playing game.
+Dungeon Tiles is a set of cardboard tiles meant to be used as a play aid in conjunction with 25 mm miniature figures.
+These illustrated tiles can be placed on a table and used to represent the various paths and rooms that characters can move through during a fantasy role-playing game session.
 It was a set of terrain tiles intended to combine together to form various locations.